-It doesn’t get any easier—or more adorable—than dressing up your cat as a bat for Halloween.
-You can buy pre-made bat wings online or simply cut them out from black construction paper, then attach to your cat’s collar with a black pipe cleaner.Continue to 16 of 16 below.
+It doesn’t get any easier—or more adorable—than dressing your cat as a bat for Halloween.
+You can buy pre-made bat wings or simply cut them out of black construction paper.
+Then, attach your DIY wings to your cat’s collar with a black pipe cleaner.

 15 of 15